 What are Daddy Long Legs?

-Are they poisonous?
+Are they Poisonous?

-There have been no studies regarding the toxicity of the venom of pholcids, A 2004 episode of Mythbusters attempted to prove or disprove the daddy long legs legend.
+In addition, a 2004 episode of Mythbusters (episode 13) attempted to prove or disprove the daddy long legs legend.
 Host Adam Savage was able to prompt a bite, and reported nothing more than a subtle burning sensation that lasted only a few seconds.
 Results of the episode can be seen on a webpage at discovery.com as well as on a page from mythbusterresults.com.

-The rumor that daddy long legs spiders are poisonous is an urban legend.
+The rumor that daddy long legs spiders are poisonous is nothing more than a pervasive urban legend.